HACKERALERT/Picocrypt/README.md

 -----END PGP PUBLIC KEY BLOCK-----</pre>

 # Community
-Consider joining the official subreddit (<a href="https://www.reddit.com/r/Picocrypt/">r/Picocrypt</a>).
-While I won't be active in the subreddit myself, it is still a great place to ask questions and help one another out, especially if something happens to me or this repository in the future.
-Remember to only trust the subreddit and be aware of hackers that might try to impersonate me on other platforms.
+Consider joining <a href="https://www.reddit.com/r/Picocrypt/">r/Picocrypt</a>.
+While I won't be active in the subreddit myself, it's still a great place to ask questions and help one another out, especially if something happens to me or this repository in the future.
+Remember to only trust this specific subreddit and be aware of hackers that might try to impersonate me on other platforms.
 I will never ask you for your password, and anyone who does is not me.
 I will never tell you to download a file from a suspicious link, and anyone who does is not me.

 # Stargazers
 How's Picocrypt doing?
 Take a look below to find out.